-Once a treatment program is chosen, the patient will most likely enter a detox center.
-Patients are able to go through a safe, medically supervised withdrawal at the center.
+Once a treatment plan is chosen, the patient will most likely enter a detox center.
+Patients can go through a safe, medically supervised withdrawal at the center.
 Withdrawal symptoms can be uncomfortable and occasionally severe, so it is important to detox under professional medical care.
 Because of the risks of withdrawal symptoms, patients should never detox alone.

 At the treatment facility, patients can get help dealing with symptoms of withdrawal with these programs:

 - Heroin detox program